Splendus/ion2vec_pub/README.md

 The script yields two files, one .txt and one binary.
 Theoretically, the binary file can be loaded via the gensim functionalities and trained further or used for post-processing.
 We restricted ourselves to use the vectors which can be found in the text file.

 ### Random Walk

+[^1]: We have actually used an old version of gensim (version 3.4.0) as we built the model on Katja's old model.